impactorbitco/handbook-main/content/ims/policies/quality/Quality Management Policy.md

 ---

 This policy establishes the framework for setting and reviewing quality objectives, meeting customer needs, ensuring compliance, and continuously improving the effectiveness of the Quality Management System.
-By adhering to these commitments, Green Orbit Digital ensures high standards in all aspects of its operations while remaining compliant with ISO 9001:2015.
+By adhering to these commitments, Impact Orbit Creative Group ensures high standards in all aspects of its operations while remaining compliant with ISO 9001:2015.